Chart Color Schemes

 Development

-Hyde Park - Pimlico has seen approximately 8 new homes approved annually over the past five financial years, totalling 40 homes.
-As of FY-26, there has been 1 approval recorded so far.
-On average, 0.1 new residents per year per dwelling have been constructed between FY-21 and FY-25.
-This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+Hyde Park - Pimlico has seen approximately eight new homes approved annually over the past five financial years, totalling forty homes.
+As of FY-26, one approval has been recorded.
+The average number of new residents per year per dwelling constructed between FY-21 and FY-25 is 0.1.
+This indicates that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.

-The average construction cost value of these homes has been $291,000, which is below the regional average, indicating more affordable housing options.
-In FY-26, $106.4 million in commercial approvals have been registered, showing strong commercial development momentum.
+The average construction cost value of new homes is $291,000, which is below the regional average, suggesting more affordable housing options for buyers.
+In FY-26, $106.4 million in commercial approvals have been registered, indicating strong commercial development momentum.
 Compared to the rest of Queensland, Hyde Park - Pimlico has significantly less development activity, 60.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.
 Nationally, this activity is also lower, reflecting market maturity and possible development constraints.

-New development consists of 57.0% standalone homes and 43.0% attached dwellings, with a growing mix of townhouses and apartments offering options across different price points.
-Hyde Park - Pimlico reflects a highly mature market with around 637 people per dwelling approval.
-With population expected to remain stable or decline, there should be reduced pressure on housing in the area, potentially creating opportunities for buyers.
+New development consists of 57.0% standalone homes and 43.0% attached dwellings, with a growing mix of townhouses and apartments providing options across different price points.
+With around 637 people per dwelling approval, Hyde Park - Pimlico reflects a highly mature market.
+Given the expected stable or declining population, housing pressure in Hyde Park - Pimlico is likely to remain reduced, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development